1) How to work within SDL Web's top navigation and ribbon

 Top Navigation and Ribbon

 After signing in, you will see the SDL Web tool ribbon appear directly below the address bar (where you enter URL addresses).
-The various button functions are categorized into tabs (like Office 2010).
+The various button functions are categorized into tabs (like in Microsoft Office).
 The following are the buttons that will be the most useful for editing in SDL Web:

 - Open- The "Open" button opens the currently selected folder, structure group, page or content item.
 You can also double-click items in the development pane to open them.